AIntelligent/MSDOS/ANTI-CCC/Readme.md

     If the virus is active in memory, it first passive it.

-    Note: Since MS-DOS operatin system were replaced by MS-Windows, boot sector viruses have also los their function.
+    Note: Since MS-DOS operatin system were replaced by MS-Windows, boot sector viruses have also lost their function.
 The codes here are shared for informational purposes.
     If you still want to use it, all responsibility lies with you.

 # Ekran Alıntısı/Screenshot